Enigmatis/graphql-java-annotations/README.md

 ## Relay Connection

-You can use `@GraphQLCursor` annotation to make a field iterable in adherence to Relay Connection specification.
+You can use `@GraphQLConnection` annotation to make a field iterable in adherence to Relay [Connection specification](https://facebook.github.io/relay/graphql/connections.htm).